-Nuclear energy is considered controversial, due to threats from large accidents, terrorist activity and nuclear waste storage.
-But nuclear power important role to combat climate change and move society away from fossil fuels.
+Nuclear energy is considered controversial due to threats from large accidents, terrorist activity and nuclear waste storage.
+But nuclear power is important role to combat climate change and move society away from fossil fuels.

 With an ever-increasing energy demand, the world is in need of a powerful and inexhaustible energy source.
 Nuclear fusion, presenting the additional advantage of being a clean source of energy, is the ideal candidate.
 Inertial confinement could solve the remaining challenge of producing high enough temperatures and pressures to hold the fusion material together.

 In the face of climate change, and dwindling, insecure access to fossil fuels, nuclear power is expected to play a key role in the UK's energy strategy over the coming decades.
 But does it have the skills and capabilities to sustain the development of the nuclear sector after decades of neglect from government and industry?

 From the Holocene epoch, a period where the planet was largely governed by the forces of nature, mankind entered the Anthropocene, a less predictable epoch driven by human activities.
 In this new era, humans are responsible for Earth’s life support system including core components such as biodiversity, the water cycle, and the ozone layer.
 With many systems flashing red, just recently mankind has started to step up to this challenge.

 Is climate modelling for carbon pricing based on theoretical assumptions that are unlikely to hold in the real world?
 The benefits of carbon pricing are highly uncertain, and hence it is likely not the most effective way to tackle greenhouse gas emissions.

 The greatest migration since World War II is under way as refugees flow from Syria to both surrounding countries and Europe.
 Here we examine the role of climate change with regard to state fragility and migration, and propose three guiding principals for governments to follow when faced with complex and uncertain climate-related threats.